Reference Date: 06-June-2014

 FOOD SECURITY SNAPSHOT

-Inflation rates in 2013 stable, but introduction of a new customs tariff expected to exert upward pressure on imported food prices
+Inflation rates declined slightly at the start of 2014, but the introduction of a new customs tariff is expected to exert some upward pressure on imported food prices

-The annual inflation rate in 2013 averaged at nearly 9 percent, slightly lower than the 10 percent recorded in the previous year.
-The introduction of a new customs tariff in January 2014 is expected to exert some inflationary pressure on imported goods, including food products.
+The annual inflation rate during the first four months of 2014 declined gradually and in April was recorded at about 7 percent compared to 9 percent a year earlier.
+Reflecting this trend, cereal prices in Luanda have remained comparatively stable during the past year and are marginally higher than the previous year.
+The introduction of a new customs tariff in March 2014 is expected to exert some inflationary pressure on imported goods, including food products.

 Food security conditions expected to be tight in parts of the southwest

 In southern parts of the country, particularly the southwest, the anticipated reduction in this year’s cereal harvest is expected to result in a tight food security situation, notably in areas of Namibe.
 However, in some parts of the south, late seasonal rains have improved conditions for the secondary minor crop, to be harvested in October, which could help to alleviate production shortfalls from the main harvest.